emergi-foundation/emergi-foundation.github.io/index.md

   - Direct cash withdrawals
   - Invest in additional clean energy

-The Emrgi Cooperative is **equitable by design**, creating avenues to address systemic injustices in the current power grid.
+Emrgi is **equitable by design**, creating avenues to address systemic injustices in the current power grid.

 <div class="centered">
 <a href="https://emrgi.com/enroll" class="button">Join Now</a>